plotly/plotly.py/doc/python/mapbox-county-choropleth.md

 To plot on Mapbox maps with Plotly you *may* need a Mapbox account and a public [Mapbox Access Token](https://www.mapbox.com/studio).
 See our [Mapbox Map Layers](/python/mapbox-layers/) documentation for more information.

+### Introduction: main parameters for choropleth mapbox charts

-Making choropleth maps with `go.Choroplethmapbox` requires two main types of input: GeoJSON-formatted geometry information *where each `feature` has an `id`* and a list of values indexed by feature id.
-The GeoJSON data is passed to the `geojson` attribute, and the data is passed into the `z` attribute, in the same order as the IDs are passed into the `location` attribute.
+Making choropleth maps requires two main types of input: GeoJSON-formatted geometry information *where each `feature` has an `id`* and a list of values indexed by feature id.
+The GeoJSON data is passed to the `geojson` attribute, and the data is passed into the `z` (`color` for `px.choropleth_mapbox`) attribute, in the same order as the IDs are passed into the `location` attribute.

 #### GeoJSON with `feature.id`